-Meanwhile, Wordpress is free, open-source, and nicely documented.
-Your options for Wordpress service and support will differ depending on how you build your site.
-If you use a Wordpress hosting company, they may offer support.
+Meanwhile, WordPress is free, open-source, and nicely documented.
+Your options for WordPress service and support will differ depending on how you build your site.
+If you use a WordPress hosting company, they may offer support.
 If you hire a web designer, they may also offer support.

 How the support from these sources stacks up to Shopify will vary by provider.
 Additionally, there are plenty of troubleshooting guides, blogs, and a fairly active forum.
-When all else fails, their are experts you can reach out to for a small fee.
+When all else fails, there are experts you can reach out to for a small fee.
 In most cases though, you’ll find Shopify’s service and support superior.

-Shopify and Wordpress both have third-party developers that offer themes and applications that extend the functionality of the platforms.
-Shopify calls the applications “apps” and Wordpress calls them “plugins”.
+Shopify and WordPress both have third-party developers that offer themes and applications that extend the functionality of the platforms.
+Shopify calls the applications “apps” and WordPress calls them “plugins”.
 Support for the themes and applications comes straight from the developer.

-If you're deciding between Shopify and Wordpress, contact the developers of the key third-party applications you intend to use.
+If you're deciding between Shopify and WordPress, contact the developers of the key third-party applications you intend to use.
 Your experience may influence your decision.

-When it comes to flexibility and extendibility, Wordpress is the clear winner.
-The tens of thousands of plugins available for Wordpress dwarf the number of apps available in the Shopify App Store.
+When it comes to flexibility and extendibility, WordPress is the clear winner.
+The tens of thousands of plugins available for WordPress dwarf the number of apps available in the Shopify App Store.
 If you can’t find a plugin to suit your needs, there is a large number of skilled developers available for hire.

-Shopify has a vibrant app store, but the number of apps pales in comparison to what’s available in the Wordpress plugin directory.
+Shopify has a vibrant app store, but the number of apps pales in comparison to what’s available in the WordPress plugin directory.
 This is due to the age of the platforms.
 Plus, Shopify prohibits third-party developers from making changes to its Customer Information, Shipping Methods, and Payment Methods pages.
 This is why some merchants find Shopify inhibiting or inflexible.

 Shopify offers a lot of resources to help merchants learn how to market their brand and products.
 Shopify merchants receive daily blog posts to help with the learning curve of running an online store.
 They also have access to 24/7 support via phone, chat, and email.